Tell the Eyes What to See

 As you know I traveled to Israel a few weeks ago on a rabbinic mission.
 This visit focused on taking in what happened and what is happening in the North.
 Once again, our visit and our presence were greatly appreciated.
 Many Israelis living on the border with Lebanon are only now beginning to return to their homes.
 Many communities suffered severe damage.
 People living there feel forgotten.
 The government’s focus remains on the South.
 World Jewry talks more about the devastation and deaths that touched the communities living on the border with Gaza.
 Our visits sought to counter those feelings.
 We held Israelis close.
 And we held on to each other as we took in Israel’s ongoing struggle.

 Once again, I discovered great disaffection with Israel’s political leadership.
 Many people spoke with bitterness against Prime Minister Netanyahu and in particular his unwillingness to take responsibility for October 7th’s military and intelligence failures.
 That being said, the military campaign against Hezbollah has been much more decisive than that against Hamas.
-Nearly fifty hostages still remain in Hamas’ hands.
-Twenty-five are still believed to be alive.
+Fifty-nine hostages still remain in Hamas’ hands.
+Twenty-four are still believed to be alive.
 The majority of Israelis oppose the renewal of the present military campaign and are advocating for a new cease fire deal to bring the remaining hostages home.
 Expect larger protests tomorrow evening.
 (News reports estimated 100,000 Israelis protested against the renewed military offensive and the firing of Shin Bet chief Ronen Bar.)

 When we were there, the country came to a standstill for the Bibas funeral—that beautiful family with those red-haired children.
 The trauma of October 7th re-emerged.
 Everyone mourned.
 Everyone cried.
 Ben Gurion airport’s control tower was illuminated in orange.
 The pain was palpable, and it colored our days.
 It is as if the country is now saying, “We cannot experience that once again.
 We cannot attend any more funerals.”
 The fate of the hostages is the central concern for the majority of Israelis.
 They want to bring them home.